pin3da/Programming-contest/codes/README.md

-These are the codes that I've implemented "from the scratch" for future uses.
+Set of codes that I've implemented or I've used in the solutions.

-Feel free to copy / use / share ....
+Most of them are referenced in the [documentation](https://github.com/pin3da/Programming-contest/tree/master/doc)